munetoshi/suggest_reviewer/README.md

 # suggest_reviewer
-Script to suggest reviewer by means of git history
+Script to suggest reviewers by means of git history

+See http://developers.linecorp.com/blog/ja/?p=3832 for more details.